Whatsapp Icon

 Maintain Good Hygiene: Keep the vulvar area clean and dry.
 Use mild, unscented soaps and avoid douches or scented feminine hygiene products that can irritate the area.

-Healthy Lifestyle Choices: Embracing a healthy lifestyle can support your body's recovery and overall wellbeing.
+Healthy Lifestyle Choices: Embracing a healthy lifestyle can support your body's recovery and overall well-being.
 Incorporate a balanced diet rich in fruits, vegetables, whole grains, and lean proteins.
 Regular physical activity as recommended by your healthcare provider can also boost your energy and mood.

 Pain Management: If you experience any discomfort or pain in the vulvar area, don't hesitate to discuss pain management strategies with your healthcare provider.
 They can offer guidance on suitable options tailored to your needs.